 1400 East College Drive

 Cheyenne, Wyoming 82007

-LCCC campus map: The Science Center is building 2 on the map.
+LCCC campus map: The Clinic is located in the Science Center (SC).

 "The commission is interested in the continued improvement and sustained quality of dental and dental related education programs but does not intervene on behalf of individuals or act as a court of appeal for treatment received by patients or individuals in matters of admission, appointment, promotion or dismissal of faculty, staff or students," the Commission on Dental Accreditation's website indicated.

 "In accord with its responsibilities to determine compliance with accreditation standards, policies, and procedures, the Commission does not intervene in complaints as a mediator but maintains, at all times, an investigative role.
 This investigative approach to complaints does not require that the complainant be identified to the program.
 The Commission, upon request, will take every reasonable precaution to prevent the identity of the complainant from being revealed to the program; however, the Commission cannot guarantee the confidentiality of the complainant," the website indicated.